leoyin1127/MultitasknnUNetv2/TechReport.md

 #### 4.3 Inference Speed

 The implementation should successfully reduces inference time compared to the default nnUNetv2, provided in the inference_logging.txt.
-As indicated by: "Inference completed in **150.37** seconds" and "Average time per case: **2.09** seconds", but due to the time constraint of this project, I do not have the time to reproduce a mutitask nnunet without time optimization to compare it quantitively.
+As indicated by: "Inference completed in **150.37** seconds" and "Average time per case: **2.09** seconds", but due to the time constraint of this project, there was not sufficient time to reproduce a multitask nnUNet without time optimization to compare it quantitatively.
 This can be seen as a **Future Improvement** if allowed.
 But as the current implementation of optimization, the current work should significantly reduce the inference time. (as detailed in section 2.4 Inference Strategy)

 | Metric                   | Target       | Achieved |
 | ------------------------ | ------------ | -------- |